Moooove over, Bessie. Cow’s milk has lots of competition.

 And the longtime favorites―soy, rice and almond milks―occupy more and more space on store shelves.

 In the past few decades, the growth in milk alternatives has cut into Americans’ dairy milk consumption.
 Cow’s milk sales have dropped to half the level of the 1980s, according to the Dairy Reporter.
-Meanwhile, the milk alternatives market is expected to double by 2019.
+Meanwhile, the milk alternatives market is expected to double by the end of 2019.

 With more options popping up, picking the right milk to pour on your cereal can be a bit overwhelming for consumers.

-Making that choice depends on an individual’s health needs―and taste preference, says Kristi Veltkamp, MS, RD, a dietitian at Spectrum Health Blodgett Hospital.
+Making that choice depends on an individual’s health needs―and taste preference, says Kristi Veltkamp, MS, RD, a Spectrum Health dietitian.

 “If you have allergies, that’s obviously a big driving force,” she says.